nicolascalo/biomedical_data_pipelines/8_immunogenicity_predictions/Readme.md

 ### :abacus: Protein sequence immunogenicity prediction

 - NetMHCIIpan analysis of the sequences
-- Processing of the result files to merge tables of each HLA variant
+- Processing of the output files to merge the data for of each HLA variant into a single table
 - Calculation of a composite total score and hotspot score for the full protein depending on the predicted strength of interaction across its complete sequence with the different HLA variants

 # :bar_chart: Results